org-arl/fjage/gateways/Gateways.md

 - Creates a gateway connecting to a specified master container specified by the arguments.
 - Must accept `String hostname, Int port` arguments for TCP connections.
 - May support `String devname, Int baud, String settings` arguments if Serial connections are supported.
+- Must return a `null` if the connection to master container fails on the first attempt.
+- May support auto-reconnect, where, once a connection with the master container is established if the connection fails, the Gateway tries to reconnect automatically.

 ### `getAgentID()` :: Void -> AgentID
 -  Returns the _AgentID_ associated with the gateway.